googleapis/google-cloud-node/packages/google-cloud-videointelligence/samples/README.md

 View the [documentation][analyze_docs] or the [source code][analyze_code].

 ```
-node analyze.js
 Commands:
-  faces <gcsPath>   Analyzes faces in a video using the Cloud Video Intelligence API.
+  faces <gcsUri>   Analyzes faces in a video using the Cloud Video Intelligence API.
-  shots <gcsPath>   Analyzes shot angles in a video using the Cloud Video Intelligence API.
+  shots <gcsUri>   Analyzes shot angles in a video using the Cloud Video Intelligence API.
-  labels <gcsPath>  Labels objects in a video using the Cloud Video Intelligence API.
+  labels <gcsUri>  Labels objects in a video using the Cloud Video Intelligence API.

 Options:
   --help  Show help                                                                                            [boolean]